myndatlas/myndatlas.github.io/_notes/Public/§Planner.md

 The planner branches off from this note, currently via a list of years from which all other planner notes branch off at the relevant point.

 This page also holds some lists from queries for ease of access to the current year, month, week, and day, as well as a view of all the daily notes for the current week.

+There

 ---
 ## Planner Dashboard